6315 Hollywood Blvd. Los Angeles 90028 | map |

 Christopher Crouch notes: "The Cave Theatre's lobby, along with the neighboring Howard Johnson’s (now an empty lot), were utilized in the opening segment of the 1979 adult film 'Candy Goes to Hollywood.'"

-The Cave an appearance in Robert Hammer's film "Don't Answer the Phone!"
+The Cave makes an appearance in Robert Hammer's film "Don't Answer the Phone!"
 (Crown International, 1980).
 It's a grisly exploitation film

 with a serial killer and lots of semi-naked women.
 Featured are James Westmoreland, Nicholas Worth, Ben Frank and Flo Lawrence.
 The cinematography was by